antran89/blog/_posts/research/2015-04-13-zeromq-notes.md

 ### Pitfall of ZMQ variable destruction

-If you created a class that contains `zmq::context_t` and `zmq::socket_t` as member variables, you must be aware of the class destruction.
-Since the socket will go defunct if the context is destroyed first.
+If you created a class that contains `zmq::context_t` and `zmq::socket_t` as member variables, you should beware of the class destruction order.
+Since the socket will go defunct if the corresponding context is destroyed first.
 To prevent such case, you must list `socket_t` later than `context_t` declaration.
 For instance,

 {% highlight cpp %}
 class Test{